Think about it: Today, Torrez would probably have been told he'd pitched a great game, and let the bullpen handle it from here.

 Lee, a 31-year-old native of the Los Angeles suburbs, part pitching ace and part mad philosopher, was known as the Spaceman.
 He used a sinking fastball to go 12-5 vs. the Yankees in his career.
 And he was a lefthander, and, thanks to the Kansas City Royals in the previous year's AL Championship Series, the word had gotten around that, "The Yankees can't hit lefthanded pitching."

 Zim refused to start Lee, and, to explain why, reached into his desk, and showed Yaz a bunch of newspaper clippings he had saved, in which Lee had insulted him, calling him things like "the Designated Gerbil."
-Zim said he was sticking with his established choice for the game, Bobby Sprowl, a 22-year-old from Sandusky, Ohio with 1 major league game (7 innings) under his belt, who, to be fair, was a lefthander.
+Zim said he was sticking with his established choice for the game, Bobby Sprowl, a 22-year-old from Sandusky, Ohio with 1 major league game (7 innings) under his belt.
+To be fair, Sprowl was a lefthander.
 Zim said he was told by Sox scouts that Sprowl "has icewater in his veins."

 Sprowl got knocked out of the box in the 1st inning, and the Yankees won 7-4, and completed the sweep and tied the Sox for 1st.
 Sprowl made 1 more appearance for the Sox in '78, was traded to the Houston Astros, made 3 major league appearances for them in '79, 1 more in '80, and 15 more in '81, spent the next 3 seasons in the minor leagues, and threw his last professional pitch before turning 30.
 A graduate of the University of Alabama in Tuscaloosa, he is back in that city, as the head coach at Shelton State Community College.

 As Trump himself would say, "Wrong."
+Or, "Fake news."
+The truth?
+Red Sox fans, in the immortal words of Yankee Fan Jack Nicholson, You can't handle the truth!
 Rather than being the answer to the hole in the rotation that Bobby Sprowl couldn't fill, Lee was the hole in the rotation.

 On July 15, 1978, Lee was 10-3, and a big reason why the Sox had a big Division lead.
 From then until September 7, the start of the Boston Massacre series, he'd made 9 appearances, 48 1/3rd innings.
 He was 0-7.
 His ERA was 5.96 -- and that doesn't count 5 unearned runs during that stretch.

 And 3 of those losses were by 1 or 2 runs.
-Had the Sox won any one of those, there never would have been a Bucky Dent Game.
+Had Lee been just a little bit better in any one of those games, there never would have been a Bucky Dent Game.